gangsthub/nuxt-studio-reproduction-2/README.md

 # Nuxt Studio repro

-The `content/index.md` file has html blocks with custom classes and other attributes that are lost when the document is open in Nuxt Studio.
+The `content/index.md` file has a custom component whose dynamically bound props are lost when the Nuxt Studio editor is open.